tomheaton/mcjty-website/docs/1.14-1.15-1.16/ep2.md

 }
 </syntaxhighlight>
 ```
 A few notes.
 In contrast with vanilla, modded loot table pools require a name.
 That's why there is 'pool1' there.
-This json also doesn't go to the assets folder like the blockstates and models.
+This JSON also doesn't go to the assets folder like the blockstates and models.
 Instead it goes to the data folder.
 In this case in data/mytutorial/loot_tables/blocks

 Loot tables are very powerful.
 You can customize this in many ways and in the future we will explain some more features related to this.

 === Recipe ===

 We also want to make our block craftable.
-Again this requires a new json in the data folder:
+Again this requires a new JSON in the data folder:
 ```
 <syntaxhighlight lang="json">
 {